23 Steps — Interactive Checklist

 Compress hero/LCP image to under 100KBhigh

-The Largest Contentful Paint (LCP) image directly affects your Google PageSpeed score.
+The Largest Contentful Paint (LCP) image directly affects your Google PageSpeed score and is a confirmed Google ranking factor.

 Check image quality before publishingmedium